spf-tools/spf-tools/README.md

 To use this script, file `.spf-toolsrc` in `$HOME` directory should contain `TOKEN` and `EMAIL` variable definitions which are then used to connect to CloudFLare API.
+The file should also contain `DOMAIN` and `ORIG_SPF` which stand for the target SPF domain (e.g. `spf-tools.ml`) and original SPF record with includes (e.g. `orig.spf-tools.ml`) variable if you want to use `runspftools.sh` without modifying the script.

 Usage: